 And then, in December 2014, he was appointed Deputy Director Administration at the All India Institute of Medical Sciences.
 That same year, a Parliamentary Standing Committee had recommended a series of corrective measures on AIIMS functioning.
 There was much work to be done.

-Our Special Correspondent Charu Mittal spoke to him in late March this year, shortly before he was to set to assume a new role elsewhere, following his under-2.5 year stint at the helm of affairs of the giant hospital.
+Our Special Correspondent Charu Mittal spoke to him in late March in 2018, shortly before he was set to assume a new role elsewhere, following his under-2.5 year stint at the helm of affairs of the giant hospital.

 Not one to shy away from hard work, and a great believer in institution-building, he took the bull by the horns.
 His AIIMS stint turned out to be “one of the greatest challenges of my career…to streamline processes and enhance administrative efficiency in (this) institute of national importance.”

 Recruitment was expedited to fill up vacancies among faculty, scientists and nursing staff, implementing reservation policy, kick-starting long-delayed civil works projects such as the National Cancer Institute, and redeveloping residential campuses, the Mother and Child, as well as the OPD blocks.

 But Srinivas’s greatest moment of pride came with the remarkable success of the Digital AIIMS project, a combination of the e-Hospital and the OPD transformation initiatives.